grncdr/node-any-db/DESIGN.md

 The long-term goal of this project is to serve as a testing ground for finding a suitable bare-minimum interface, then (hopefully) convincing driver implementors to support it natively.
-In short, any-db hopes to prove it's usefulness well enought that the adapter portions can be obviated by the drivers themselves.
+In short, any-db hopes to prove it's usefulness well enough that the adapter portions can be obviated by the drivers themselves.

 # Exported API